-Truth in Political Advertising Laws Before the Next Election
+Australia Needs Truth in Political Advertising Laws

 Add Signature

-Following the Voice Referendum, new Australia Institute research shows that almost nine in ten (87%) Australians want Parliament to pass truth in political advertising laws.
+Following the Voice Referendum, Australia Institute research showed that almost nine in ten (87%) Australians want Parliament to pass truth in political advertising laws.

 Misinformation and disinformation swamped the referendum campaign with arguments that often had little to do with what Australians were being asked to vote on.

-A clear majority of Australians (72%) agree they are concerned about lies and misinformation that circulated on social media during the referendum campaign, compared to one in five who disagree (17%).
+A clear majority of Australians (72%) agreed they are concerned about lies and misinformation that circulated on social media during the referendum campaign, compared to one in five who disagreed (17%).

-39 prominent Australians signed an open letter, coordinated by the Australia Institute's Democracy & Accountability program, calling on federal parliament to pass truth in political advertising laws that are nationally consistent, constitutional and uphold freedom of speech.
+We need truth in political advertising laws that are nationally consistent, constitutional and uphold freedom of speech.

-Add your name to the petition >
+Add your name to the petition if you agree >

 To the Australian Parliament --

-Just as it is unlawful for companies to engage in deceptive or misleading conduct, Australians want laws to ensure political advertising is truthful and transparent.
+It is unlawful for companies to engage in deceptive or misleading conduct, and Australians want laws to ensure political advertising is held to the same standard.

-Australia Institute research shows a majority of Australians, from across the political spectrum, support truth in political advertising laws.
+Australia Institute research shows a majority of Australians from across the political spectrum support truth in political advertising laws.

 Regulating the truth is not impossible.

-But we face an upcoming federal election in which fake news and misleading claims about political opponents will only further erode trust in government.
+But we face future federal elections in which fake news and misleading claims about political opponents will only further erode trust in government.

-We urge you to pass truth in political advertising laws that are nationally consistent, constitutional and uphold freedom of speech before the next federal election.
+We urge you to pass truth in political advertising laws that are nationally consistent, constitutional and uphold freedom of speech.

-11,391 signatures
+12,162 signatures

 Goal: 15,000 signatures